 One of the most common questions brides and grooms have is, "How many of our invited wedding guests will accept and show up on our big day?"
 Figuring out how many people to invite is an art, not a science, but some general guidelines will help you out when it comes time to plan your wedding attendance.

-Once you've started your wedding guest list, and gathered names of attendees, begin to separate your list between local attendees and out-of-town attendees.
+Once you've started your wedding guest list and gathered names of invitees, begin to separate your list between locals and out-of-towners.
 This will come in handy when estimating how many people will accept your wedding invitation.
 If you send your invitations out 6 to 8 weeks in advance, the likelihood is that most of your wedding guests will come.
 For local guests, the rule of thumb here is to estimate that 85% of your wedding guests will attend.
-Do not forget to account for guests' plus ones if you have invited them or allowed for it.
+Note: Do not forget to account for guests' plus-ones if you have invited them or allowed for it.

 For absolute maximums, you may want to consider the overall count of attendance.
 If you have a ceremony that will not seat more than 60 people, then you should be a bit more conservative than the numbers above so that you can accommodate everyone properly.

 Once you've got your decline rates figured, add them together, per the following formula: (# of out of town guests * 65%) + (# of local guests * 90%) = total # estimated to attend.

 Thus, if you have 150 people on your guest list, 50 of which are out-of-towners, and 100 are local, your equation will look like this: (50 * 65%) + (100 * 90%) = 122.5.
 In this example, approximately 123 people can be estimated to attend.